San Choy Bao (Pork and Water Chestnut Lettuce Wraps) Recipe – Healthy, Low Carb & Delicious

 Step 4: Add Veggies & Crunch

 Stir in 1 cup finely chopped water chestnuts, 1 diced carrot, and ½ red bell pepper.
 Cook 2–3 minutes so vegetables stay slightly crisp.
+I also like to add chopped coriander leaves for some extra flavor, but it’s optional.

 Substitutions: jicama or celery for water chestnuts